EdOates84/EdOates84.github.io/Week-2/week-2.md

-## Singularity & See Previous year codebase
+## Week 2 - Singularity & Previous year code

 ### Use of Singularity Container and GPU